-Nick Rodway is not an independent director as he is also an executive officer of the Company (CEO and President).
-Each of David Hodge and Sean Charland are directors of Zimtu, a 10% shareholder holder of the Company and are therefore not independent.

-Each of Andrew Carne and Joel Faltinsky are independent directors of the Company.
+Nick Rodway is not an independent director as he is also an executive officer of the Company (CEO and President) and Joshual Vann is not an independent director as he is also an executive officer of the Company (Vice President, Business Development and Strategy).
+Each of Sean Charland, Andrew Carne and Joel Faltinsky are independent directors of the Company.